There’s no reason why Asia should play second fiddle to the Caribbean or Mediterranean

 Throw in uninhabited islands, lush jungle, picture-postcard beaches and of course incredible cultural diversity to make this the vacation to end them all.
 These yachts are some of the very best that money can buy — or rent — while for bragging rights on Instagram and elsewhere, it doesn’t get any more exclusive.

-Built three years ago by members of the Konjo tribe, the 52-metre sailing ship Amandira is a traditional phinisi vessel that plies the waters of Indonesia, including the Komodo National Park and Raja Ampat islands.
-She also sleeps up to 10 in three king cabins and two bunk cabins.
-The king cabins in particular come with a living area, coffee table and writing desk, along with ensuite showers.
+Built by members of the Konjo tribe, the 52-metre Amandira is a traditional phinisi vessel that plies the waters of Indonesia, including Komodo National Park, Spice Islands and Raja Ampat.
+She also sleeps up to 10 in three king cabins and two bunk cabins, each with ensuite showers.
+The king cabins in particular come with a living area, coffee table and writing desk.
+A crew of 14 – which includes a chef, dive master, and massage therapist – will see to your needs.

 If you’re after a boat to stop people in their tracks, then the custom motor yacht Ocean Emerald is hard to beat.
 That’s because at 41m, her beautiful and unusual exterior is the work of globally-renowned architecture and design practice, Foster & Partners.